Authorised Representatives for In-Vitro Diagnostics Regulation

 - Designation of Person Responsible for Regulatory Compliance (PRRC)

-Non-EU based manufacturers are obligated to appoint a European Authorized Representative to serve as their vigilance contact point and ensure continued compliance at all times.
+Non-EU based manufacturers are obligated to appoint a European Authorised Representative to serve as their vigilance contact point and ensure continued compliance at all times.

 - The Regulation: IVDR 2017/746/EU